 If you’re interested in both physics and mathematics, you can pursue a mathematics-physics major offered in collaboration with the Department of Mathematics.

 What will I study?

 In this program, you’ll develop problem-solving and critical-thinking skills in the classroom and laboratory.
-Courses cover introductory physics, the theory of motion, waves, electromagnetism, thermal phenomena, quantum physics, relativity, electronics and computers in physics and methods of experimentation.
+Courses cover the theory of motion, waves, electromagnetism, thermal phenomena, quantum physics, relativity, electronics, programming, and methods of experimentation.

 Why should I study physics at Agnes Scott?

 Our students have contributed to research projects at these organizations among many others:

 - Georgia Institute of Technology

 - University of Alaska Center for Atmospheric Research

 Exciting Activities and Outreach Opportunities

 The departmental faculty, students, and Agnes Scott community members participate in a variety of activities during the year.
 Yearly events include a booth at the Atlanta Maker Faire, an Egg Drop, presenting at the Atlanta Science Expo, and launching model rockets.
 The department has movie nights in the observatory and dinners at faculty member's houses.
 We periodically pursue larger projects, such as the 2014 launch of a weather balloon to 90,000 feet.